automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pachyrhinosaurus.md

 # Pachyrhinosaurus
-## Description: This "thick-nosed lizard" roamed the North American forests.
+## This "thick-nosed lizard" roamed the North American forests.